ULCH20020 - Post-intermediate Mandarin Chinese (HSK 4)

 Seminars, three hours per week.

-- Semester two: HSK 4 or HSK 5 (depending on tutor's decision) Reading, Listening and Writing examination (35%); one oral test (20%), one dossier mark (20%).
+- Semester two: HSK 4 or HSK 5 (depending on tutor's decision) Reading, Listening and Writing examination (35%); one oral test (20%), one dossier mark (10%).
 HSK4 (possibility of taking HSK5) Reading, Listening and Writing examination will take place in week 11 (Sunday).
 The oral assessments will normally be scheduled during week 12.
+The dossier is to be submitted in the week before Easter (usually week 8).

 Nature and timing of feedback